urbanjost/M_escape/README.md

-   run in "raw" mode and write a file with the directives in it that can then be read back in by a simple filter program that strips it back to [plain text](app/plain/plain.f90) or display it to a screen
+   run in "raw" mode and write a file with the directives in it that can then be read back in by a simple filter program that strips it back to [plain text](app/plain/plain.f90) or displays it to a screen
    [in color](app/light/light.f90)
-   or convert it
+   or converts it
    to HTML or Adobe PDF.
 By making each line self-contained by default this can still be done with any selected group of lines from the file.

-   So it is trivial to read specially-formatted data from a file like a message catalog (perhaps with various versions in different languages) and colorize it display it as plain text using the esc(3f) procedure, for example.
+   So it is trivial to read specially-formatted data from a file like a message catalog (perhaps with various versions in different languages) and colorize it or display it as plain text using the esc(3f) procedure, for example.

 ## DOWNLOAD